FabianAndradeLozano/Genome-Browser-Course/_sources/2 - UCSC.rst.txt

 	:alt: UCSC Homepage
 	:align: center

-Explore the different tracks and visualization you are interest in.
+Explore the different tracks and visualization you are interested in.
 Following we will explore the main Tools UCSC offer to search, extract and convert genomic data.

 BLAT (Blast - Like Aligment Tool)